Activeren huidige locatie

 The gleaming centerpiece of the Santa Clara University, this Spanish outpost has undergone numerous facelifts to reach its present-day standing.
 Behind the ornate, ecru-hued facade are tales and religious stories which date back as far as 1777.
 The eighth Spanish mission founded along the El Camino Real, this mission strongly upholds the principles of the Franciscan order.
 The mission church is ornamented with a string of ornate interiors along with a huge wooden cross that fronts it and adds to its charm.
 Topped by rustic wooden roofs, the mission is awash in quintessential semblances of Neo-colonial architecture.
 Named after Saint Clare of Assisi, the mission today serves as a magnanimous chapel for the university students.

 Established under the Franciscan order in 1797, the Mission San Juan Bautista is a Spanish mission whose name is extended to the city it calls home.
-The mission is centered around emerald landscapes, and its premises are home to a nunnery, the living quarters of the fathers and ancient soldiers dormitories also form a part of the mission.
-The interior of the mission has a gorgeous altar and the floor of the church is adorned with intricate paintings of animals.
-Its cemetery served as a resting place for many Christian natives that inhabited this land and Padre Esteban Tapis, under whose leadership the mission's choir had bloomed, is also buried here.
-A landmark of religious tolerance and cultural synthesis, Mission San Juan Bautista is worth your admiration.
+The mission is centered around emerald landscapes, and its premises are home to a nunnery, the living quarters of the fathers, and ancient soldiers' dormitories.
+The interiors of the mission feature an exquisite altar and beautiful paintings.
+Mission San Juan Bautista's cemetery is a resting place for many Christian natives that inhabited this land.
+Padre Esteban Tapis, under whose leadership the mission's choir had bloomed, is also interred here.

 Founded by Father Junipero Serra in 1771 in the present-day town of Jolon, Mission San Antonio was the third Spanish mission built along El Camino Real and the site of the first Christian wedding in Upper California.
 The mission's unique location inside the San Antonio River Valley gives visitors a remarkable glimpse into mission life during the late 18th century.
 After taking nearly 50 years to restore to its former glory, Mission San Antonio de Padua currently stands as a shining example of the many Spanish missions along the King's Highway.

-Mission Santa Barbara was established by Father Junipero Serra in 1786 and it still stands today as a prominent part of local culture and history.
-Holding one of most extensive and closely guarded collections of colonial Franciscan music manuscripts in the world, Mission Santa Barbara also has one of the oldest traditions of choral singing in California, performances of which can be heard frequently to this day.
-In addition to its historic importance, the mission is actively involved and conducts a number of humanitarian activities for the underprivileged.
+Mission Santa Barbara was established by Father Fermín Lasuén in 1786 and it still stands today as a prominent part of local culture and history.
+Preserving one of the most extensive and closely monitored collections of colonial Franciscan music manuscripts in the world, Mission Santa Barbara is also defined by its age-old tradition of choral singing in California, performances of which can be heard frequently to this day.
+In addition to its historic importance, the mission is actively involved with and conducts a number of humanitarian activities for the underprivileged.

 Founded in 1769, Mission San Diego de Alcalá was the first mission founded by Father Junipero Serra in The Californias.
 Like many of the Spanish missions that were built along California's famous El Camino Real, the mission is actually the namesake of the major city it's near--in this case, San Diego.
 The mission experienced a tumultuous history since its founding, and its church building has since been rebuilt five times on the same site.
 Today, the mission stands as a remarkable example of early California history and is currently registered as a National Historic Landmark.